Under pressure: poroelastic regulation of flow in espresso brewing: Discussion

 \subsection{Solubility kinetics of ground coffee}

 The model proposed in this work, coupled with experimental results, shows that the time-dependent kinetics of the coffee dissolution are coupled to the flow dynamics through this reactive medium, rendering a complex response in terms of the mass flux of solutes.
-The results of our TDS measurements in Fig.~\ref{fig:time_dependent} support the claim that during a typical espresso brewing the majority of readily extractable compounds are dissolved almost instantaneously \cite{Zanoni1992,Spiro1993}, and are subsequently removed by the increasing flow.
-We introduced the time-dependent porosity, $\Phi(t)$, into the flow model to obtain predictions for the time dependence of the flow rate $Q$ at different driving pressures (cf. Fig.~\ref{fig:time_dependent}), which are in qualitative agreement for both the high and low pressures, reproducing the initial delay between wetting and onset of the flow for higher pressures.
-Our simplistic model predicts a complete shut-off of the flow at $P_{\mathrm{ext}} / Y > \Phi$.
-This might be relevant for the initial stage of brewing, where the value of $\Phi$ is low, and would provide a qualitative explanation of the delayed onset of flow, but we note that this phase is complicated by the multi-phase character of flow and swelling.
-Beyond a qualitative model which describes the initial slow percolation, the detailed modelling of this phase is beyond the scope of this manuscript and requires higher time resolution of flow, TDS and pressure data.
+The results of our TDS measurements in Fig.~\ref{fig:time_dependent} support the claim that during a typical espresso brewing the majority of readily extractable compounds are dissolved almost instantaneously \cite{Zanoni1992,Spiro1993}, and are subsequently removed by the increasing flow. {Because the flow rate is not strictly constant during extraction, one may also analyse solute release as a function of cumulative extracted volume rather than time.
+We have verified that this alternative representation yields the same qualitative trends.}